Bakuriu/heimdallr-monitor/README.md

 # heimdallr-monitor

-A simple monitoring script with no dependencies.
+A simple monitoring script with only [`curio`](https://curio.readthedocs.io/en/latest/) as dependency.

+Mostly to investigate a little bit of asynch programming with curio and the newer `await`/`async` syntax.

 ## Installation